 Recurring Costs

-- A cloud account (available free from all 3 providers.
-Paid plans go from $5-25 per month.)
+- A cloud account: Some providers offer free accounts.
+Paid plans go from $4-16 per month.

 - SIM card for the hot spot (data plans start around $5/gigabyte)